 Additionally, it’s important to be aware of any potential restrictions on how you can use or distribute copyrighted images.
 If needed you will have to get permission from the copyright holder before doing so.
 If you are a design agency, then you should include this in the induction briefing itself.

-Image management is much more than just storing images in the right folder.
+The process of managing and organizing images is much more than just storing images in the right folder.
 Apart from structure, it is about creating a conducive environment where designers can focus on creativity.
 The majority of the tools in the market focus on the structuring part and do not look beyond.

 1. The Eagle Browser Extension: